nasw1h/CS1-C/README.md

 ```

-## 5. C Program to check whether a number is Prime or not
+## 5. C program to check whether a number is Prime or not

 ### Algorithm:
 ```yml